 Depending to your particular type of surgery we may need to see you in a week to assess your healing progress.
 Call us if you had any question or come back for further evaluation.
 We care for you.

-Keep fingers and tongue away from socket or surgical area.
+Keep fingers and tongues away from socket or surgical area.

 Here is more information